 The longest-running stage race on the calendar for the female peloton, the Giro d’Italia Donne (formerly known as the Giro Rosa) will take place from the 30th of June to the 10th of July 2022.
-Later than many teams hoped, the route and information for this year’s edition have finally been released, and if the promises made by the race organisers PMG Sport are true, it was an announcement worth waiting for.
+Later than many teams hoped, the route and information for this year’s edition was released back in March and it was an announcement worth waiting for.

 The race will begin in Sardinia, an island in the heart of the mediterranean sea, with a 4.7km individual time trial.
 The two following stages skirt along the east coast, then the riders will have a rest day as they transfer to the mainland for the fourth stage of the race in Emilia Romagna.
 From then, the route will travel through Lombardy before the riders hit the Alps, then the Dolomites, with the Cima Coppi (highest point of the race) in this year’s route being the Passo Daone at 1,291m.
 With the general classification likely sewn up by this point, the race will finish in Padua with a stage for the sprinters.